jackhistorynorton/Minnesota-History/1133-syllabus-fa18.md

 Students in this course will adhere to the rules of Normandale Community College's Code of Conduct.
 Such rules prohibit plagiarizing other's work (taking credit for someone else's work or stealing work from the web) and creating a hostile academic environment for students or staff.
 Refer to your student handbook for the full Student Code of Conduct or see [here](http://catalog.normandale.edu/398.htm ): http://catalog.normandale.edu/398.htm .
 We will work through how to properly cite material during the semester.
 Please be aware that the penalty for plagiarism is failure of the assignment, then possibly the course, and possibly dismissal from the College.

-For a plagiarism tutorial and how to avoid plagiarism, see [*here*](http://www.lib.usm.edu/legacy/plag/plagiarismtutorial.php) .
+For a plagiarism tutorial and read these two short introductions to avoiding plagirism [one](https://www.indiana.edu/~academy/firstPrinciples/tutorials/task1/index.html) [two](https://www.indiana.edu/~academy/firstPrinciples/overview/shouldDo.html) and take this four-question [quiz](https://www.indiana.edu/~academy/firstPrinciples/tutorials/task1/masteryTest.php) to test your knowledge of plagiarism.

 **Writing Resource-** You are encouraged to use Normandale's Writing Center as you create and rewrite your assignments.
 It is located in the central hallway between College Services and Fine Arts buildings (the old bookstore) *All* good writers revise their work.
 Writing tutors can help you at any stage of writing.